5 min read

 Coaching: On Management #7

 (I’m slowly bringing my newsletter archive over from Mailchimp.
-So yes, this issue is several years old.)
+So yes, this issue is several years old; though I've checked through this, some links may not work.)

 This month: coaching.
 When you move from simply organizing the work, to developing people and their performance, you're coaching.